 Finance and financial institutions as they relate to the firm and the flow of funds.
-Emphasis on the supply of and demand for capital; principles and tools of business finance; money and capital markets.
+Emphasis on the supply of and demand for capital; principles and tools of business finance; money and capital

 616. (206.)
+Managerial Economics (3)

+Prerequisite: Economics 603.

-Managerial Economics (3) Role of economic theory in management analysis and decision.
+Role of economic theory in management analysis and decision.
 Study of demand, cost, and supply theories from a business viewpoint.
 620. (207.)
 Research and Reporting (3) Prerequisite: Business Administration 612.

 Principles of research design and data accumulation.
 The analysis and effective presentation of data related to business and industry.
-An Semante m Mile Brashen Anthonis on Platestal Decisions (10) 106 / Business Administration 630.
-(210.)
-Theory and Analysis of Financial Statements (3) Prerequisite: Business Administration 600.
+630. (210.)
+Accounting Theory and Analysis of Financial Statements (3) Prerequisite: Business Administration 600.

 The theories, principles and concepts underlying financial statements; measurement and presentation of enterprise resources, liabilities and income in accordance with generally accepted accounting principles.
-631. Concepts and Problems of Financial Reporting (3) Prerequisite: Business Administration 630.
+631. Accounting Concepts and Problems of Financial Reporting (3) Prerequisite: Business Administration 630.

 Special problem areas in the reporting of corporate assets and equities; emphasis upon pronouncements of regulatory bodies such as the Financial Accounting Standards Board and the Securities and Exchange Commission.
-601, (201AU Organization Thater (3)

 632. (211.)
 Advanced Accounting (3)

 Prerequisite: Business Administration 630.